jnk0le/random/pipeline cycle test/README.md

 `vfma.d` seems to require interleaving 4 independent FMA accumulations or have 3 cycle result latency (not extended by multi cycle floating point instructions)

-result latency of `vmul.d`, `vadd.d` 3 cycles or interleaved at least 2 fp instructions (not extended by multi cycle floating point instructions)
+result latency of `vmul.d`, `vadd.d` is 3 cycles or interleaved with at least 2 fp instructions (not extended by multi cycle floating point instructions)

 ## ch32v003